KyleReto/Alternate-Universe/README.md

   b.
 Replace the variables inside according to the text.
 Make sure to delete the `{` and `}` characters.
 4. Run scraper.py to scrape your discord server and generate .txt files for each channel on it
 5. Run train_model.py to create a GPT-2 model and train it on those inputs
-6. Run bot.py to start up the discord bot, which responds to the command `?au [text to respond to]` and replies with a generated response.
+6. Run bot.py to start up the discord bot, which responds to `/au` or `/au_prefix` to generate text.